iAhmedEladwy/ELADWYSOFT-SimpleIT/replit.md

 ## Overview
 A comprehensive IT asset management system for ELADWYSOFT company with intelligent tracking, robust service management, and enhanced operational efficiency.

-**Current Status**: Production-ready with authentication, asset management, advanced interactive ticketing, and reporting features.
+**Current Status**: Production-ready v1.3 with enhanced ticket system, unified UI patterns, and improved user experience.

 ## User Preferences
 - Use clean, professional code structure with comments